Your child arrangements aren't working

 You can go straight to court if you've experienced domestic violence.
 You can usually get help to pay for a solicitor - check on GOV.UK.

 If you're on a low income, you might get help with court fees.

 You can ask the court for a ‘child arrangements order’, which can say:

 - who your children live with and where

 - when and how your children will see both parents

 - who else your children will see, for example family friends and relatives

 The court's decision will be based on what they think is best for the child.
 This is different for every family but the court will usually try to make sure that children see both parents - unless there's a risk of violence or abuse.

 It’s best to get legal help if you go to court.
-Your nearest Citizens Advice can tell you about getting help with legal fees.
+Contact your nearest Citizens Advice for help finding a solicitor.